diespinoza/arduino-node-server/README.md

 ### What technologies and knowledge must be understood to solve the problem?

-- What is the internet?
 - HTML.
 CSS.
 JS
 - Arduino
 - APIs
 - Servers
 - Scripting
 - Databases
+- FastLED
+- WifiNina

 ### Risks that could lead to failure

-- The server and arduinos are incompatible in their communication standards
+- The server and arduino can't communicate
 - User doesn't know how to program an arduino

 ### Ethical dilemmas